Getting Started Integration

 Copy Metronic Assets

-cp -r metronic-tailwind-html/dist/assets/* metronic-tailwind-symfony/assets/assets/
+cp -r metronic-tailwind-html-demos/dist/assets/* metronic-tailwind-symfony/assets/assets/

 3